Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Boyhood Memorial, Indiana

 In the spring of 1846 Abraham Lincoln sent some poetry to his friend Andrew Johnston, and on September 6 enclosed additional stanzas with his letter.
 At Lincoln's request, Johnston published portions of the poetry anonymously in the Quincy, Illinois Whig on May 5, 1847.

-Lincoln offered Johnston an explanation of the first poem ("My Childhood Home I See Again"), saying he had visited his boyhood neighborhood in southern Indiana in the fall of 1844 while campaigning for Henry Clay.
+Lincoln offered Johnston an explanation of the first poem ("My Childhood Home I See Again"), saying he had visited his boyhood neighborhood in southern Indiana in the fall of 1844 while campaigning for presidential hopeful Henry Clay.
 He commented that the region was "as unpoetical as any spot of the earth," but it brought back memories of loved ones such as his mother and sister who lay buried there.

 He made Matthew Gentry the subject of Part II, telling Johnston: "He is three years older than I, and when we were boys we went to school together.
 He was rather a bright lad, and the son of the rich man of our poor neighborhood.
 At the age of nineteen he unaccountably became furiously mad, from which condition he gradually settled down into harmless insanity.
 When, as I told you in my other letter I visited my old home in the fall of 1844, I found him still lingering in this wretched condition.
 In my poetizing mood I could not forget the impression his case made upon me."

 My childhood's home I see again,

 And sadden with the view;

 There's pleasure in it too.